GKAYED/hybrid-spec-framework/SPEC-KIT-BEST-PRACTICES.md

-# Spec Kit Best Practices Guide
+# Spec Kit best practices guide

 > **Learning Path Position:** Advanced - Use this guide after completing Template 1 & 2, when you're ready to scale from learning to production workflows.

-## Table of Contents
+## Table of contents

 - [When to Transition to Spec Kit](#when-to-transition-to-spec-kit)
 - [Understanding Spec Kit's Philosophy](#understanding-spec-kits-philosophy)